Understanding Ruby and Rails: Serializing Ruby objects with JSON

 # :color:

-# - "red"
+# - red

-# - "green"
+# - green

-# - "jellow"
+# - yellow

-# :date: 2010-04-29 00:28:56.827076 +02:00
+# :date: 2016-08-06 13:08:09.592621000 +02:00

 ActiveSupport::JSON vs JSON

 The JSON format natively supports only a limited subset of variable types such as String, Number, Array and Hash.
-Easy to understand, being a language-agnostic format, it doesn’t support complex or ruby-specific objects such as Object, Exception or Range.
-For this reason, JSON library delegates to each class the implementation of the JSON representation of the object using the to_json method.
+Understandably, being a language-agnostic format, it doesn't support complex or Ruby-specific objects such as Object, Exception or Range.
+For this reason, the JSON library delegates to each class the implementation of the JSON representation of the object using the to_json method.
+Similar to other standard transformation methods such as to_s or to_f, to_json is supposed to return a JSON-compatible representation.

 As of ActiveSupport 2.3.5, the following classes are supported: String, Symbol, Date, Time, DateTime, Enumerable, Array, Hash, FalseClass, TrueClass, NilClass, Numeric, Float, Integer, Regexp, and Object.
 You can find them in the lib/active_support/json/encoders folder.
 The ActiveRecord serialization/deserialization strategy is defined in the ActiveRecord library in lib/active_record/serializers/json_serializer.rb: